Data Centre Fire Suppression Systems

 Installation of a suitable data centre fire protection system may be mandatory due to legislation and/or a requirement by an organisation’s insurance company.
 A fire suppression system is an automatic system that controls and extinguishes fires without human intervention.

 Fire suppression systems for server rooms and datacentres can be based on wet-pipe sprinklers, pre-action sprinklers or a suppression system which may be a clean agent, inert gas or mist.
 In datacentres a single wet-pipe sprinkler system is not ideal.
 The system is always water filled and the pipes have a potential for false discharge, water leaks and pipe failure.
 Many older facilities use mechanical pipe connections with more modern facilities using welded pipes which are more reliable.

-Two water-based fire suppression systems are generally the preferred choice for datacentres and server rooms.
+Two water-based fire suppression systems were traditionally the preferred choice for datacentres and server rooms.
 These can be separate or double interlocked systems.
 Single interlocked fire suppression systems rely on an event such as a smoke alarm before activating and releasing water into the environment.
 The system is not that resilient as a smoke alarm breakdown or sprinkler mechanical failure could result in a non-triggering.
 Once water is in the pipes, the system acts like a wet-pipe system, waiting for a high room temperature before all the sprinklers are activated.
 A double-interlock provides some resilience and redundancy.
 A smoke alarm and sprinkler activation must occur at the same time before water enters all the pipes and is discharged.
 The issue with water-based systems is that the water released can lead to further damage to the servers and IT equipment.
 Water mist provides another alternative but with the same potentially damaging effects.
 These use high pressure water and produce very fine water droplets, typically less than 1000 microns.
 Water-mist systems have benefits similar to clean-agent systems.